-Water doesn’t get the same attention as green tea, antioxidants, and the latest fad diets.
+Water doesn’t get the same attention as green tea, antioxidant drinks, and the latest fad diets.
 Yet it plays a much more critical role in our daily lives and our bodies.
 Cells need adequate hydration to optimize the production of energy from food.
 If you don’t have adequate hydration in the cells, your ability to produce energy is reduced and you feel fatigued.
 Water comprises from 75% body weight in infants to 55% in the elderly and is essential for life on a cellular level.
 Every system depends on water.
 Adequate water intake is often overlooked, and often with severe repercussions.
 The human body needs water for all functions, including digestion, regulating body temperature, removing waste from the body, lubricating joints, maintaining heart rate and blood pressure, protecting tissues and healthy skin, hair and nails.

 The amount of water an individual should consume depends on several factors, including: